 Moving MEMS devices transfer energy to surrounding air or gas through their motion.
-The resulting “gas damping” plays a desirable role some devices, such as accelerometers, microphones, display mirrors and switches, and an undesirable role in others.
-In sensors, gas damping contributes to signal-to-noise ratio.
+The resulting “gas damping” plays a critical role in some devices, such as accelerometers, microphones, display mirrors and switches and contributes to the signal-to-noise ratio.
 While it is possible, in principle, to simulate gas damping with a general-purpose fluid dynamics field solver, such a brute-force approach is generally not practical.
-CoventorWare’s DampingMM module includes two specialized solvers that can be used separately or in combination to accurately and efficiently simulate gas damping.
+CoventorWare’s DampingMM module includes specialized models and solvers that can be used separately or in combination to accurately and efficiently simulate gas damping.

-MEMS devices such as gyroscopes and resonators that rely on continuous vibration for operation lose energy through their anchors.
-In fact, anchor losses may be the dominant energy loss mechanism in devices that are hermetically packaged.
-CoventorWare’s MemMech solver includes a “quiet” boundary condition that can be used to predict elastic energy that is transmitted via the anchor to the substrate.
+MEMS devices such as gyroscopes and resonators that rely on continuous vibration for operation lose energy through their anchors, commonly referred to as anchor loss, anchor damping, support loss, clamping loss, or attachment loss.
+In fact, anchor losses may be the dominant energy loss mechanism in devices that are packaged in high vacuum where gas damping is negligible.
+CoventorWare’s Mechanical solver includes a “quiet” boundary condition that eliminates the reflection of the elastic waves impinging on the substrate boundary, which can be used to predict elastic energy that is transmitted via the anchor to the substrate.